 The ancestors are our biological family, of course, but also those connected to us through choice, place, ideas, and traditions.
 Like the living, they are a mix of wise ones and trouble makers; sometimes all mixed in the same person.
 [Daily prompts for inspiration for thinking about these different types of ancestors are part of the e-rereat.]

 These ancestors come with gifts to offer and as the days grow darker the way opens for rituals, meditations, and reflections that connect us to their wisdom.
 Celtic teacher Caitlín Matthews offers this counsel for connecting with the ancestors in her book The Celtic Spirit:

 “[The ancestors] who were the wisdom-bearers and way-showers in their lives have not ceased from these roles.
 By asking our spiritual allies in meditation to take us to meet one or more of our wise ancestors, the living ancestors, we can travel to the timeless otherworld and visit them.
 We can discover spiritual allies in our living ancestors, consulting them about matters to do with our family, our way of live, and ways of respecting the spiritual core of all things.”

 This Week’s Ritual

-In this third week in our movement toward the Solstice, we light four candles, but then blow one out to create a doorway through which the loving ancestors can pass to join us in the circle of light.
+In this week in our movement toward the Solstice, we create sacred space and light four candles, but then blow one out to create a doorway through which the loving ancestors can pass to join us in the circle of light.
 We sit with them, receptive to the gifts they have to share.

-As you sit in the open circle of light, you could pull three cards, perhaps court/people cards would be the most appropriate if using a Tarot deck, that represent messages the ancestors are sending to you.
+If working with a Tarot or oracle deck, you could pull three cards – court/people cards would be the most appropriate if using a Tarot deck – to help you open to messages of love the ancestors are sending to you.
 Place each card by a candle and spend time contemplating its possible message(s).
 Finally contemplate them as a group.